 The fundamental theorem of algebra implies that, in the field of complex numbers, a polynomial with real coefficients:

 is a homogenous polynomial of degree in the coefficients of ; and

-D(p)is independent from the order in which we labeled the roots of
+is a symmetric function of the roots of , which assures that the value of is independent from the order in which we labeled the roots of .

 Properties of the discriminant